 Creating a Christmas Shopping Budget

-At True North Homeschool Academy, we are proponents of teaching teens how to budget while they are still at home.
+Creating a Christmas Shopping Budget with Your Kids with the rest of us at True North Homeschool Academy!
+We are proponents of teaching teens how to budget while they are still at home.

 A fun and easy way to introduce the life skill of budgeting with your kiddos is to allow them a specific amount to do their Christmas shopping with and then have them create a budget with the money.